Cauren/daemond/README.md

+#**This is historic code**

+I've imported to Github for historical reasons; I haven't actually worked on this since 2003, and while it worked pretty well back then it's both completely obsolete and probably broken by now.

+You're welcome to fiddle with it.
+It could probably be made to work pretty well with a bit of effort -- but almost certainly not worth the trouble since while it does _okay_ at being an early-2000 init replacement it doesn't know any of the more modern idioms like cgroups, capabilities, namespaces, or dbus.

+It arguably would be a pretty neat init for an embedded system though.

+## _Original readme below_

 Oh boy!
 You like the bleeding edge, don't you?  :-)

 THIS IS NOT PRODUCTION CODE!
 It's nifty, it's fast, it's flexible, and